timescale/docs/timescale-cloud/maintenance.md

 1. Click `Save Changes`.

 ## Critical updates
-Critical upgrades and security fixes can be installed outside normal maintenance windows when necessary, and sometimes require have a short outage.
+Critical upgrades and security fixes can be installed outside normal maintenance windows when necessary, and sometimes require a short outage.

 Upgrades are performed as rolling upgrades where completely new server instances are built alongside the old ones.
 When the new instances are up and running they